templative/templative/README.md

   Create components from templates

 Commands:
-  accordionpoker        Create a new poker sized accordion chitsquarelarge       Create a new medium ring deckpoker             Create a new poker sized deck ringlarge             Create a new large ring ringmedium            Create a new medium ring stoutboxsmall         Create a new small cardboard box tuckboxpoker108cards  Create a new poker sized tuckbox fitting 108 cards
+  accordion  Create a new Accordion deck       Create a new Decks die        Create a new Die packaging  Create Packaging punchout   Create a new Punchout
 ```

 Each component is defined in `component-compose.json`, and has a pieces csv/json file, a component json file, artdata files, template svgs, and overlaid svgs.